Magic Mill sounds like a location out of a fairytale story or Dungeons and Dragons game.

 You will get used to it, but in the beginning, I was a bit surprised and struggling slightly with it.

-The front of the Magic Mill is dominated with medium size controls on a front side, overlooked by the Magic Mill logo.
+The front of the Magic Mill is dominated by medium-size controls on the front side, overlooked by the Magic Mill logo.

 An excellent addition is a fact that you can increase/decrease the time by 30 minutes increments up to 20 hours of cooking time.
 A great thing in times when most slow cookers go to a maximum of 12 hours.

 Nothing too fancy.
 Just how I like it.

 As I have mentioned above, the lid-locking system is quite intriguing.
 You have these two big leg-hooks on each side of the slow cooker, which you are snaping in the locks on the sides.

 The only way how to do this without fighting the thing was to make sure that the leg hooks are in the same position.
 And to lock them down both at the same time.

 To be honest, in the beginning, you will struggle with this.
 I did, and most people I know who have this slow cooker did too, but in the end, we have all agreed on one thing.